Chicago Speeding Ticket Lawyer

 When we think of speed limits, we’re usually thinking of absolute speed laws.
 These laws are the speed limits posted on signs, denoting how fast you’re allowed to go.
 Whether you’re driving one mile or ten miles over that speed limit, you could be pulled over for speeding.

-Basic speed law, however, can reduce that limit further.
+Basic speed law in Chicago and the rest of Illinois, however, can reduce that limit further.
 Basic speed law covers not just the posted limits but how safe it is to travel given the current conditions.

 For example, you might be driving in a heavy downpour on the highway.
 The posted speed limit for state highways is 65 mph.
 However, it may not be safe to drive 65 mph in a heavy rain.
 As such, you might be pulled over for driving at speeds that are dangerous for the conditions, since you and other drivers could be seriously injured at higher speeds.